-Read more about Monsieur Bleu on my Food in Paris post.
+Read more about Monsieur Bleu and my other Paris food recommendations on my Paris foodie post.

-*In more recent times, we have learned how these love lock have caused damaged to historical structures and issues in popular european cities.
+*In more recent times, we have learned how these love locks have caused damaged to historical structures and issues in popular European cities.
 Therefore, this is something we have ceased to do on our recent trips.*

 Take a little cake pitstop at Cafe Du Pont Neuf, which not only has a delectable selection of cakes; it’s also a great suntrap to escape the cold weather.